StErMi/stermi.xyz/_posts/ethernaut-challenge-15-solution-naught-coin.md

 >
 > Level author(s): [Kyle Riley](https://github.com/syncikin)

-We have tons of `NaughtCoin` tokens in our balance but we cannot withdraw them for **10 years**.
+We have tons of `NaughtCoin` tokens in our balance, but we cannot withdraw them for **10 years**.
 The goal of this challenge is to find a way to withdraw them skipping the lock period.

 ## Study the contracts